praetoriandigital/cub-docs/fields.md

   ```

 * **organization_search**: Organization name input with autosuggestions.
-  On submit this field will contain text entered by user or name of found organization.
+  On submit, this field will contain text entered by user or name of found organization.
   Usage example: [cub.policeone.com/org-search-demo/](https://cub.policeone.com/org-search-demo/)
   ```js
       ...